I will allure her, and bring her into the wilderness, and speak tenderly unto her. (Hosea 2:16)

 / Relief, take advantage of relief by making changes

-Pg: Curiosity, defensiveness, wariness, insecurity, bringing ideas into manifestation, a spy
+Page: Curiosity, defensiveness, wariness, insecurity, bringing ideas into manifestation, a spy

 / A poseur, learning when to trust, initiative, careless speech

-Kt: Impulsive, loyal, pursuing ideals, using intellect to solve problems
+Knight: Impulsive, loyal, pursuing ideals, using intellect to solve problems

 / Rushing in where angels fear to tread, pugilistic, failing to use your intellect, causing chaos, haste makes waste

-Q: A survivor, life wisdom, clear perspective, insightful, candid speaker
+Queen: A survivor, life wisdom, clear perspective, insightful, candid speaker

 / Sorrow, defensiveness

-K: A fair judge, clarity of thought, creation of appropriate boundaries, a good communicator, determined
+King: A fair judge, clarity of thought, creation of appropriate boundaries, a good communicator, determined

-/ stubborn and unyielding, a tyrant or a bully
+/ Stubborn and unyielding, a tyrant or a bully

 Ace: Gift of emotions, compassion, creativity, joy